Empanadas, stone crabs, ceviche and shaken-rum cocktails, this is our kind of South Beach Diet.

 9517 Harding Avenue, Surfside, FL 33154 | T: 305.397.8494 | joshsdeli.com

-"The father is the sushi chef, the daughter is the second-in-command and the wife runs the market.
-The quality of the fish is very unique for such a small place.” - Chef Josh Marcus of Josh's Deli
+"The daughter was the second-in-command when it was Sushi Deli.
+The quality of the fish is very unique for such a small place.” - Chef Josh Marcus

 This poolside cocktail haven began as a pop-up bar.
 Expect handcrafted cocktails with elixirs, syrups, and infusions made from things plucked from their garden.